andrewjw/site/_posts/2011-10-04-beating-google-with-couchdb-celery-and-whoosh-part-3.md

         return False
 {% endhighlight %}

-In the previous post we discussed parsing the <tt>robots.txt</tt> file and here we make sure that if we're not allowed to index a page, then we don't
+In the previous post we discussed parsing the `robots.txt` file and here we make sure that if we're not allowed to index a page, then we don't

 {% highlight python %}